-The following considerations are made when aerial imagery is digitised at NCAP:
+The following considerations are made when records are digitised at NCAP:

-- Digitisation of aerial imagery is undertaken in-house by trained NCAP staff. - NCAP employs national and international standards and practices for digital capture, metadata, storage, preservation and access. - Digital master images are created by digitisation of rolled photographic films and photographic prints from the NCAP archives.
+- Digitisation of records is undertaken in-house by trained NCAP staff. - NCAP employs national and international standards and practices for digital capture, metadata, storage, preservation and access. - Digital master images are created by digitisation of rolled photographic films, photographic prints and documents from the NCAP archives.
 NCAP is committed to managing the master images for long term access. - Digital master images are created to a resolution appropriate to the item and the type of use it is likely to attract.
-Quality assurance is undertaken routinely to ensure adherence to NCAP standards. - Digital master images are not digitally manipulated or enhanced. - Imagery is digitised once only and the digital copy images can be licensed for reuse.
-Where lower quality master images exist, created using early digitisation practices and standards, the original images are re-digitised to the current standard when requested by an internal or external customer. - When partial digitisation of a roll of film or box of prints is required, NCAP prefers to digitise the roll or box in its entirety.
+Quality assurance is undertaken routinely to ensure adherence to NCAP standards. - Digital master images are not digitally manipulated or enhanced. - Records are digitised once only and the digital copy images can be licensed for reuse.
+Where lower quality master images exist, created using early digitisation practices and standards, the original images are re-digitised to the current standard when requested by an internal or external customer. - When partial digitisation of a record group (such as a roll of film or box of prints) is required, NCAP prefers to digitise the roll or box in its entirety.
 For practical reasons this is not always possible.
-The decision to digitize whole films or boxes is made by the Geoinformation Manager, taking into account significance, fragility, ease of cataloguing, and available resources. - Collection Level Descriptions and metadata are created using established international bibliographic standards and standard protocols. - Digitisation takes account of UK copyright law and other relevant legislation and protocols. - The digitisation of images in the archive does not diminish NCAP's commitment to the preservation and care of these images.
-Digital surrogates assist in the preservation process by reducing the need for repeat handling of the original images, which are maintained in appropriate preservation conditions.
+The decision to digitize whole films or boxes is made by staff, taking into account significance, fragility, ease of cataloguing, and available resources. - Collection Level Descriptions and metadata are created using established international bibliographic standards and standard protocols. - Digitisation takes account of UK copyright law and other relevant legislation and protocols. - The digitisation of records does not diminish NCAP's commitment to the preservation and care of these records.
+Digital surrogates assist in the preservation process by reducing the need for repeat handling of the original records, which are maintained in appropriate preservation conditions.